gehara/PipeMaster/README.md

 > model2<-main.menu(model1)

-The function will ask you to tipe a topology in newick format and the menu will pop up with the following options.
+The function will ask you to write a topology in newick format and the menu will pop up with the following options.

 > main.menu()
 write bifurcating topology in newick format: (1,2);